diamante-io/Aurora/services/ticker/README.md

 # Ticker
-This project aims to provide an easy-to-deploy HcNet ticker.
+This project aims to provide an easy-to-deploy DiamNet ticker.

 ## Quick Start
 This project provides a docker setup that makes it easy to get a Ticker up and running (you can